phenixphp/phenix-docs/src/guide/validation.md

 ## Available validation types

-Below is a list of available validation data types and their function:
+Below is a list of available validation data types and their functions:

 - [Str](#str)
 - [Arr](#arr)